codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/performance/judge-performance-city-website.md

 ---

-Fundamentally, city websites are not merely a broadcasting tool, but a space for interaction, feedback, and resident participation.
+City websites are not just a tool for broadcasting information, but a space for interaction, feedback, and resident participation.
 Through thoughtful design, regular user research with real residents, and continuous improvements based on research, municipal websites can be a pleasant experience for residents to get information and conduct business with government.

-Generally speaking, we believe that city websites should:
+We believe that city websites should:

-###**Be universally accessible**.
+## Be universally accessible
 Simply put, city websites should work for everyone.
 The information and services on your website should be available to all users, including those with disabilities.
 They should be easy to use, easy to understand, be available in the major languages spoken by your community, and usable on different devices and browsing technology (i.e. older web browsers).

 Questions to start judging your site’s accessibility: